alok-sm/crowdsBackend/readme.md

 ## Crowd Sourcing

-This application will be used for exploring the wisdom of cloud.
+This application will be used for exploring the wisdom of crowd.